10 Best Auto Insurance Companies in Kentucky for 2025

 Kentucky law only requires drivers to carry a few basics.
 These limits are enough to keep you legal on the road, but they can fall short in a major accident.

-- Personal Injury Protection (PIP): $10,000 per person.
-Covers your medical expenses and part of your lost income after an accident, no matter who was at fault.
+That’s where personal injury protection comes in.
+Personal injury protection is part of Kentucky’s no-fault system, paying your medical expenses and part of your lost income after an accident, no matter who caused it.

 While these minimums keep you legal, they can run out quickly in a bad accident.
 That’s why many Kentucky drivers choose higher limits with trusted KY car insurance companies to avoid paying thousands out of pocket when costs go beyond the state requirements.